zopefoundation/Zope/docs/operation.rst

 Running Zope as a Daemon
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Zope itself has no built-in support for running as a daemon any more.
+Zope itself has no built-in support for running as a daemon anymore.

 If you create your Zope instance using ``plone.recipe.zope2instance`` you can
 use its start/stop script to daemonize Zope.
 See the next section for how to do